njanssen66/dietgen/mvp_feature_set.md

   - Hosting: Vercel (preferred for Node.js/Express), Render.com, or Heroku as alternatives.

 - **Frontend:**
-  - React with Tailwind CSS for rapid development and state management.
+  - Angular (TypeScript) with Tailwind CSS for rapid development and responsive layout.
-  - Plain JavaScript is acceptable for absolute minimalism.
   - Hosting: Vercel or Netlify (optimized for static sites and serverless functions).

 - **Authentication:**